wochit/wochit-embedded/docs/index.md

 </code-group>

-Use the token to open the Wochit video creator in the next step.
+Use the token value to open the Wochit video creator in the next step.
+The token expiration time is one week.

 More on Authentication [here!](/authentication.html#user-authentication)